-Filing a Personal Injury Claim following a Maryland Traffic Accident
+Filing a Personal Injury Claim Following a Maryland Traffic Accident

 When a person becomes badly injured in a traffic accident, whether he or she is a driver, passenger, pedestrian or other innocent bystander, the first priority is to get that individual to a hospital for medical treatment.
 While those closest to the victim may be thinking in terms of fault or responsibility, the main focus is usually on getting the best care for any bodily injuries that their loved one needs in order to survive and fully recover, if at all possible.

-As Maryland auto injury lawyers, the legal staff at Lebowitz & Mzhen, LLC, are fully aware that filing a lawsuit against the negligent party or parties is likely not foremost in any victim’s mind; certainly not while that person is in pain from those injuries sustained in a road accident, or worse, fighting for their very life should their injuries be critical or life-threatening.
+As Maryland auto injury lawyers, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, are fully aware that filing a lawsuit against the negligent party or parties is likely not foremost in any victim’s mind; certainly not while that person is in pain from those injuries sustained in a road accident, or worse, fighting for their very life should their injuries be critical or life-threatening.
 Still, when a serious car, truck or motorcycle collision sends an innocent victim to the emergency room, and when that individual is facing days or weeks of medical treatment to correct any physical problems resulting from another driver’s negligence, a personal injury claim should be considered.

 We understand that many people, when severely hurt or badly injured in a traffic wreck, are perhaps reluctant to pursue monetary damages via a personal injury lawsuit.
 However, it is important to remember that the individual(s) who is at fault in causing an injury-related car or commercial trucking crash should be held responsible for the injuries he or she inflicted on another person; and, hence, it is only natural that the victim and his family think seriously about recovering the costs of medical treatment, rehabilitation expenses, and even lost wages, as well as claims for pain and suffering.